michelfernandez/cove/site/content/english/_index.md

 {{< /content >}}

 {{< content top=6 width=narrow >}}
-{{% collapsible 1 "E-signature standards according to ZertES/eIDAS" "check" %}}
+{{% collapsible 1 "E-signature standards according to eIDAS/ ZertES" "check" %}}
 Skribble works with legally defined e-signature standards: The qualified electronic signature (QES), the advanced electronic signature (AES) and the simple electronic signature (SES).
 {{% /collapsible %}}

-{{% collapsible 2 "Requirement of written form according to OR/BGB" "check" %}}
+{{% collapsible 2 "Requirement of written form according to BGB/ OR" "check" %}}
-The qualified electronic signature (QES) available on Skribble is legally equivalent to a handwritten signature in Switzerland and the EU (eg. OR in Switzerland or BGB in Germany).
+The qualified electronic signature (QES) available on Skribble is legally equivalent to a handwritten signature in the EU and Switzerland (eg. BGB in Germany or OR in Switzerland).
 {{% /collapsible %}}

-{{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}
+{{% collapsible 3 "Data protection according to GDPR/ FADP " "check" %}}
-Skribble and its signing partner Swisscom commit to manage data in accordance with the Federal Act on Data Protection (FADP) and the General Data Protection Regulation (GDPR).
+Skribble and its signing partner Swisscom commit to manage data in accordance with the General Data Protection Regulation (GDPR) and the Federal Act on Data Protection (FADP).
 Moreover, all data is hosted in Switzerland according to banking standards.
 {{% /collapsible %}}
 {{< /content >}}